Walid-Ahmed/imageclassifierSuite/README.md

  ipython notebook  mnist_without_CNN.ipynb

-<h2 id="binaryimageclassifierusingflowfromdirectory">II-Train a binary image classifier using flow from directory</h2>
+<h2 id="binaryimageclassifierusingflowfromdirectory">II-Train an image classifier using flow from directory</h2>

 The